krish-na/hadoop-mapreduce-local/README.md

 <h1>Introduction</h1>
-Sample bootstrap Maven project for running local (or cluster if you have one) MapReduce (v1/v2) jobs.
+Bootstrap Maven project for running local (or cluster if you have one) MapReduce (v1/v2) jobs.
 I use Maven for partial dependency management, compilation, running MRUnit tests, and packaging a jar file.

 <h2>Outline</h2>